Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Technical Considerations

 \section{Technical Considerations}

 In this section, we give an overview of three deterministic variants of the Frank-Wolfe algorithm that offer potential improvements over vanilla Frank-Wolfe in terms of iteration count or runtime in certain specialized settings.
-Further, we specify all feasible regions considered in our experiments and present the corresponding linear minimization oracles.
+Further, we specify all feasible regions considered in our experiments and present the corresponding linear minimization oracles for FW and projections for PGD.